hebs87/cookbook-milestone-project-three/README.md

 - **Rate Recipe** - The Rate It button is only available if the user is logged in.
 Clicking the Rate it button triggers the Rate It modal.
 The modal has a dropdown menu from which the user can select their rating.
 The user can't submit the form without selecting an option.
 Upon form submission, the rating value is converted to an integer and is added to the recipe record's 'rating_values' list in the database, and the new average rating value and rating count are calculated and displayed on the webpage.
 - **Like Recipe** - The Like button is only available if the user is logged in.
 Clicking the Like button adds the recipe's ObjectID to the user's liked recipes list in the database, the button icon is filled in and the text changes to 'Liked'.
 - **Unlike Recipe** - The Liked button is only available if the user is logged in and has already liked the recipe.
 Clicking the button removes the recipe's ObjectID from the user's liked recipes list in the database, the button icon is no longer filled in and the text changes back to 'Like'.
+- **Custom Error Messages** - I've included custom 404 and 500 error messages and error handlers to catch these erorr messages.
+My custom messages allow the user to re-navigate to any of the app's pages.

 ### Features Left to Implement